the-turing-way/the-turing-way/book/website/communication/open/embedding-ds-ai-disciplines.md

 # Embedding Data Science & AI across Disciplines: Context and Suggestions for Educators

 ## Overview
-> Data science (DS) is no longer limited to mathematicians, statisticians, and computer scientists.
-As its value becomes apparent in non-traditional disciplines, students in these areas naturally seek to upskill in DS.
+> Data science is no longer limited to mathematicians, statisticians, and computer scientists.
+As its value becomes apparent in non-traditional disciplines, students in these areas naturally seek to upskill in data science.
 With technology increasingly shaping our future, it is essential to offer opportunities to develop these skills across a broader range of fields, ensuring the necessary expertise and competencies are cultivated beyond their traditional domains.
 This chapter profiles non-cognate students, offers suggestions for educators teaching Data Science in non-cognate disciplines, and highlights a series of good practices and pedagogical approaches for engaging with non-cognate students.

 **Data science (DS) is a truly interdisciplinary field that can be described as the integration of computational and digital technologies, statistical and mathematical knowledge, and disciplinary expertise** (Jiang et al., 2022).
 It also represents a rapidly growing methodological approach for educational practice (Estrellado et al., 2020) and research (McFarland et al., 2021).